jayhg00/machine-learning/notes/my_notes.md

     * Kernal PCA

 ### Principal Component Analysis (PCA) ###
-It transforms a large dataset into a new, smaller set of uncorrelated variables called principal components.
+- It transforms a large dataset into a new, smaller set of uncorrelated variables called principal components.
 PCA creates new variables, the principal components, which are linear combinations of the original variables.
+- Unsupervised type of Dimension Reduction since it only considers the Independent features

 ```Python
 ## Importing the libraries